-When we first started planning our RTW trip, choosing the route was easily the most difficult thing to do.
-The world is a huge place, and our travel wish list is a mile long (and constantly growing).
-So it’s necessary to prioritize, which is how we ultimately narrowed down the regions we planned to travel in.
+When people start planning a RTW trip, choosing the route is typically the most difficult thing to do.
+The world is a huge place, and most people’s travel wish list is a mile long (and constantly growing).
+So it’s necessary to prioritize and narrow down the regions to planned to travel in.

-The world is a huge place, and our travel wish list is a mile long (and constantly growing).
-So it’s necessary to prioritize, which is how we ultimately narrowed down the regions we planned to travel in.
+The world is a huge place, and most people’s travel wish list is a mile long (and constantly growing).
+So it’s necessary to prioritize and narrow down the regions to planned to travel in.

 The next step was narrowing down what it was we wanted to see and do most.
 Hiking to Machu Picchu, seeing Iguazu Falls, exploring Patagonia, visiting the Galapagos, seeing Angkor Wat and the Taj Mahal, and hanging out on some Thai beaches were tops on our list – they became the pillars of our RTW trip.
 Looking at those destinations, it made sense to narrow the regions down to South America, Southeast Asia, and India.
 So that became the backbone of our trip.
 For us, we had enough to plan around while also leaving plenty of time in between our must-see places and activities to have plenty of spontaneity.
 We ultimately skipped the expensive Galapagos in favor of 5 weeks in New Zealand.